 Our meal this afternoon will be at a log-cabin mountain rifugio in a protected valley of the plateau.
 Depending on conditions we’ll either be outside on the deck under the crisp alpine sunshine, or eating around a cozy fireplace with a glass of vino (or Austrian beer) and a hearty mountain lunch in front of us.
 It doesn’t get much better than this.

 For those in our group not inclined to huff and puff their way around the plateau, we can offer some fun (and easier) alternative itineraries for the day.
-The town of Castelrotto, although tiny, has some fun shops, as does the much larger nearby town of Ortisei.
-You can also use the local bus to explore the city of Bolzano, a beautiful city with one of the best shopping a market districts in Italy and also the famous Otzi Iceman museum.
-If you still want a bit of time in the countryside, a nearby two-person chair lift can whisk you halfway up the mountainside to the Marinzen trail.
-From here an easy woodland hike with great valley vistas leads to the tiny mountain rifugio of Schatsen Hutte…complete with an excellent kitchen!
-Lunch here in a quiet mountain glade will be an experience not soon forgotten.
+The town of Ortisei has some fun shops, as do the nearby towns of Santa Cristina and Selva, accessible by local bus.
+You can also use the local bus to explore the city of Bolzano, a beautiful city with one of the best shopping and market districts in Italy and also the famous Otzi Iceman museum.
 Suffice to say that whatever you choose to do today you’ll sleep well tonight…

-Tonight we'll enjoy the hospitality and cuisine of our wonderful family-run hotel.
+After our walk our private motorcoach takes us to the small, remote village of San Vigilio. where we'll check in to our charming mountain hotel.
+Tonight we'll enjoy the hospitality and cuisine of our wonderful family-run inn.
 Local specialties dominate the menu, and the northern Italian wines complement them perfectly.
 A perfect end to another perfect day…life is good.

 Tonight we stay in San Vigilio for a very special final night’s meal.
 The mouthwatering Tyrolean cuisine and the local wines will top off our incredible journey through the lakes and mountains of Northern Italy.